dso-org/deep-symbolic-optimization/README.md

 To try out `dsr`, use the following command from the repository root:

 ```
-python -m dsr.run ./icml/config/test.json --b=Nguyen-6
+python -m dsr.run ./paper/config/test.json --b=Nguyen-6
 ```

 This should solve in around 50 training steps (~30 seconds on a laptop).

 # Reproducing paper results

 Results from the paper can be exactly reproduced using the following commands.
-First, `cd` into the `icml` directory.
+First, `cd` into the `paper` directory.

 To reproduce hyperparameter sweeps: